CurveDocs/curve-docs/docs/factory/tricrypto-ng/overview.md

 <h1>Pool Factory: Overview</h1>

-The TriCrypto-NG Factory allows the permissionless deployment of two-coin volatile asset pools, as well as gauges. **The liquidity pool and LP token share the same contract.**
+The Tricrypto-NG Factory allows the permissionless deployment of two-coin volatile asset pools, as well as gauges. **The liquidity pool and LP token share the same contract.**

 Additionally, the Factory contract is the direct admin and fee receiver of all pools.
 In turn, the Factory is controlled by the CurveDAO.